 For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.

 Holiness Plus Nothing.
 The Bible warns us against adding to and taking away from the Word of God.
-Will someone please help me to understand what Free Masons and Eastern Stars have to do with Christianity.
-These secret societies are of the devil and have nothing to do with salvation.
-You certainly cannot mix them with God, Jesus or the Holy Ghost because they are of the devil!
+Will someone please help me to understand what Secret Societies have to do with Christianity.
+You certainly cannot mix them with God, Jesus or the Holy Ghost.
 Just search the Scriptures for the truth.

 I am not judging anyone, because judging is God’s business.
 But I’m telling you this: If any denomination does not teach you that in order to have fellowship with a Holy God you have to live free and separated from sin, then they have fallen short of teaching and preaching the gospel.
 Personally, I want all that God has for me.
 I would not put my entire hope for eternity in something that is not supported by the Word of God.
 To me, that’s crazy.
 When Jesus comes to rapture us out of here He is going to be looking for a church like the one described in Ephesians 5:27 (KJV)

 27 That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing; but that it should be holy and without blemish.

 The people are the church, so Jesus will come back for holy people.
 When you become filled with the Holy Ghost it means that the very Spirit of God abides in you.
 You be the judge of where you are in Christ.
 I encourage you to love God and live for Him every day.
 May He bless you and yours.
 Let’s close with the words of a little song: